Milla-8/package-tracker/README.md

 This is a website used for tracking or overviewing packages.
+Developed with React and Tailwind.
 Info about packages fetched through API link and are shown as a table.
 The view is easy for the user to understand and you can see parcel id, sender, status etc.